dchote/fanatecWheelUSB/README.md

 ## Supported wheel features
 Well...
 Everything.

+## Building
+Currently the Makefile is setup to build on MacOS, building will eventually be done using a container and Github Actions.
+Please ensure you have the latest Arduino IDE and Teensyduino (https://www.pjrc.com/teensy/td_download.html) installed.

 ## Original Project
 This is a fork of @darknao's btClubSportWheel project found here: https://github.com/darknao/btClubSportWheel